bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 - Broad autonomy.
 - Unstable or rapidly changing task distributions.

-OpenAI’s public optimization guidance explicitly supports this route.
+OpenAI's public optimization guidance explicitly supports this route.
 Their fine-tuning and distillation docs recommend taking a prompt that works well on a larger model, collecting successful outputs, and training a smaller model to mimic them.
 The OpenAI Cookbook distillation example shows a distilled `gpt-4o-mini` nearly matching `gpt-4o` on a narrow classification task after training on teacher outputs.

 #### 5. Step-level selective intervention
 This is a more frontier pattern.
 Instead of routing the whole task, the larger model intervenes only on hard steps.